gorakhargosh/watchdog/README.rst

 The ``watchmedo`` script depends on PyYAML_ which links with LibYAML_, which brings a performance boost to the PyYAML parser.
 However, installing LibYAML_ is optional but recommended.
-On Mac OS X, you can use homebrew_ to install LibYAML:
+On macOS, you can use homebrew_ to install LibYAML:

 .. code-block:: bash